 However, the 'discovery' of those bones was more of a publicity stunt to launch a movie and book than it was serious archeology, and so we can continue to hear Luke's account of this event with confidence.
 And once again it is the little detail that provides the human reality of this story, in particular the detail at the end when the two men in white robes asked the disciples, "Men of Galilee, why do you stand looking up toward heaven?"
-How many times have you stood watching an airplane that is carrying a relative or friend, a loved one, fly out of sight?
-A while ago as I was returning from the Richmond Hospital I stopped for lunch at the McDonald's that's near the end of the departure runway at YVR (near the Olympic skating oval), and I watched a WestJet 737-800 roll down the runway, lift off, and head for who knows where.
-I thought it was a domestic flight and kept waiting for it to turn to the left to circle back eastbound, but that never happened, and so I watched it and watched it until I could no longer make out the tiny white dot - I guess it was going to Hawaii.
-I'm sure you've done the same, whether it was an airplane, or a ship disappearing over the horizon, or a car driving away into the distance on the prairie.
+This is not an uncommon reaction - for example watching an airplane that is carrying a relative or friend, a loved one, fly out of sight?
+I'm sure you've done that, whether it was an airplane, or a ship disappearing over the horizon, or a car driving away into the distance on the prairie.
 We stand and watch, and watch, and watch, because breaking off the watching acknowledges that they are finally gone and we may never see them again.

-And that's how the disciples were stuck - standing watching and watching and watching, unable or unwilling to acknowledge that that part of the faith journey was over.
+And until the two angels appeared to disrupt them, that's how the disciples were stuck - standing watching and watching and watching, unable or unwilling to acknowledge that that part of the faith journey was over.
 How often does that happen to Christians today?
 How often do today's "friends of God" get stuck looking back at the "glory" days of the first exciting encounter with Christ, unable or unwilling to acknowledge that it is time to move on, to stop staring back and wishing it could be the way it used to be?
 Sadly, too often.
 Too often we get stuck standing there looking at the vanished dot of what used to be, frozen in inaction, not daring to accept that things have changed and that a new response, new actions, new tasks and challenges lie before us, just like the disciples that day in Jerusalem as Jesus ascended into heaven.